SebastianTasi/NewTest/README.md

 Go to your project directory from terminal and hit following commands

--- mvn clean test ( This is the main command of running Test from Terminal and getting the Cucumber HTML reports in Target Foldersoi )
+-- mvn clean test ( This is the main command of running Test from Terminal and getting the Cucumber HTML reports in Target folder )

 -- mvn test (defualt will run on local firefox browser).